-What are Brake Kits?
+What Are Brake Kits?

-The short answer to this brake kit question is pretty straightforward, although things can get complicated quickly if a customer hasn’t ever seen a cluster of seemly unrelated parts lying in the bottom of a box.
-Consequently, here are a couple of tips when opening a brake kit for the first time.
+The short answer to this brake kit question is pretty straightforward, although things can get complicated quickly if a customer hasn’t ever seen a cluster of unrelated parts lying in the bottom of a box.
+Here are a couple of tips when opening a brake kit for the first time.